riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 These days <a href="http://www.smashingmagazine.com/2013/05/03/infinite-scrolling-lets-get-to-the-bottom-of-this/" target="_blank">infinite scrolling</a> is a popular way to achieve paging but isn't always appropriate for every situation.
 Infinite scrolling works great for a news feed or user posts, but not so much for something like a customer list.

-If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1" target="_blank">GitHub</a>.

 ##What we'll build
 To demonstrate paging we're going to build a simple list of customers.

 <img src="../images/posts/paging-and-sorting-part-1/app-done-part-1.png" class="img-responsive" />

+If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1" target="_blank">GitHub</a>, otherwise let's get started!

 ##Creating the app
 As a starting point, we'll clone an initial version of the application from GitHub.
-The initial version contains our list of customers and the ability to add more customers.
+The initial version contains an unpaged list of customers and the ability to add more customers.

 ###Clone the Repo
 Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-0" target="_blank">here</a>.
 Otherwise let's gitty up (yes that's supposed to be a joke).